Coskon/coskmusicbot/README.md

 - And more...

 ## Recently added
+- New command: `playlist [mode] [name] [query]`, allows users to manage custom playlists (not shared between servers).
+Use `playlist create [name]` to create a playlist, `playlist add name [song]` to add songs to a playlist or `playlist addqueue name` to add the current queue, and `playlist play name` to add the playlist to the queue.
+By default, `favs` is created.
+To see the current playlists created, use `playlist names`, to see the songs on a playlist use `playlist list name`.
+- Improved raw audio read, now less audios should need the `-opt force` option.
 - `PLAYLIST_MAX_TIME` no longer exists, now the duration of all playlists is calculated due to a speed increase by using yt-dlp, it shouldn't take more than a few seconds for very long playlists (+1000 videos).
 - Added N° of videos and queue length into the queue, and now it also loads `QUEUE_VIDEOS_PER_PAGE` (30 by default) videos instead of the full queue at once, improving speeds for long queues.
 - New command: `reload`, reloads the values of the parameters from the PARAMETERS.txt file without having to restart the bot.
 Only admins can do this (no individual user permission for this).